brightbox/kubernetes-cluster/examples/storage/openebs/README.md

 kubectl apply -f https://openebs.github.io/charts/openebs-operator.yaml
 ```

 This will create the storage management system within the `openebs` namespaces.

-Once running
+Ensure that the /var/openebs/local directory is avaiable on all the nodes you wish to use for storage.

+### After Installation

-you can create PersistentVolumeClaims to create the type of storage volume your applications require.
+Once running you can create PersistentVolumeClaims to create the type of storage volume your applications require.

 All volume types supported by OpenEBS mount on a single container at a time using the ReadWriteOnce access mode.

+### Default storage class

+You can set a default storage class by adding an annotation.
+For example to use the hostpath Storage Class as default run

+``
+kubectl annotate sc/openebs-hostpath storageclass.kubernetes.io/is-default-class=true
+``
 ### HostPath Volumes

 A Hostpath local PV represents a directory path on the disk of one of the worker volumes.
 They are dynamically